MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

  dotnet-runtime-2.0.0
 ```

-Additional open source packages are installed if a package is required but not found on the system.
+Additional open-source packages are installed if a package is required but not found on the system.
 This list varies for each installation.
 Refer to [offline installation](machine-learning-server-linux-offline.md) for an example list.

 ## Next steps